-In a previous post, I mentioned the bricoleur concept by Claude Levi-Strauss and how our culture became less open to abstract ideas (and therefore started to embrace narrow concepts).
+In a previous post, I mentioned the bricoleur concept by Claude Lévi-Strauss and how our culture became less open to abstract ideas (and therefore started to embrace narrow concepts).

 Now, to give you an example of this principle applied to Social Networks, let’s consider this simple case.

-I post an image on Facebook, it’s an image depicting something important, with a smart caption that makes the picture stand out even more, and it gets a lot of “I like”.
+Let’s say I post an image on Facebook.
+It’s an image depicting something important, with a smart caption that makes the picture stand out even more.
+It gets a lot of likes.
 People don’t even need to comment on the picture.
 I get a sense of inexplicable satisfaction from all the likes the post is receiving.
-Is not that those likes are directly related to me, but since we’re confused about the tools we use as we consider them a sort of an extension of ourselves, hence the extemporaneous joy.
+It is not that those likes are directly related to me, but since we’re confused about the tools we use, as we consider them a sort of extension of ourselves, hence the extemporaneous joy.

 Replies to posts are not really required (the system still works) and if somebody does, it can be anything: a few words, another picture, a link, and so forth.
 The complex richness of the human capacity to conceptualize, and engage in dialogues, it’s reduced to simple bits that yield a strict output: true or false, 0 or 1.

-By just looking back at the beginning of the ’900 and what science was achieving we can see how our culture mixed up signifier and signified, reducing meaning to the very least value of it where there was no meaning left at all but only signifier.
+By just looking back at the beginning of the 1900s and what science was achieving at the time, we can see how our culture mixed up signifier and signified.
+And in doing so, it reduced the meaning to the very least bit, where there was no meaning left at all but only a signifier.

-Freud’s main idea behind psychoanalysis was about eroticism and he thought we could explain who we are by just looking back at what we did in the past (either yesterday or our childhood).
+Freud’s main idea behind psychoanalysis was about eroticism, and he thought we could explain who we are by just looking back at what we did in the past (either yesterday or our childhood).
 That method became orthodox and marked the difference between what Freud and Jung believed analysis should be.
 It was a deductive approach, where meaning was ultimately gained and thus narrowed to formulas.
-Freud’s method was scientific, meaning he applied theory to patients, while Jung’s was open to learning from the patients themselves.
+Freud’s method was scientific, meaning he applied theory to patients.
+Whereas, Jung was open to learning from the patients themselves.

 Freud and Jung were just the beginning of a drastic alteration in the so-called modern society.

-In the creative business, this has been translated with the word “research”, where creative people seek what is normally called “inspiration”, the perfect reference, the best match, something that in the end turns out to be a replica of the same little piece of bit.
-The principle is simple: if I do what others do and what already many others like, then I’m on the right track.
-It’s a system of “I like”, where any other possible option is left out.
+In the creative business, this has been translated with the word “research”.
+Creative people seek what is normally called “inspiration”, the perfect reference, the best match.
+Something that in the end turns out to be a replica of the same little piece of bit.
+The principle is simple: if I do what others do, and what already many others like, then I’m on the right track.
+It’s a system of “likes”, where any other possible option is left out.
 It’s simple, no need to reinvent the wheel.
 We already have the proper extension for any occasion, let’s just keep using it over and over.
-What really matters is a celebrity that, nowadays, translates into how many connections we have.
+What really matters is being popular.
+Nowadays, it translates into how many connections we have.

-Inspiration has lost its old meaning, once again we reduced a whole world of possibilities to a wider world of patterns.
-Inspiration used to be a trigger that would start a chain of reaction in the creative mind, where the unconscious matter was internally turned on and manipulated, and eventually would emerge to the surface bringing new elements or different approaches to the challenge.
+Inspiration has lost its old meaning.
+Once again, we reduced a whole world of possibilities to a wider world of patterns.
+Inspiration used to be a trigger that would start a chain of reactions in the creative mind.
+The unconscious matter was then internally turned on and manipulated, and eventually would emerge to the surface, bringing new elements or different approaches to the challenge.

 There are good things, yes, but we need to find a balance, we need to detoxify, use a tool for what it is, and disenchant, never stop being critical.
-Tools are sexy, it’s tricky because we don’t know where our bodies end anymore and we give tools the naïve power of returning power to ourselves, which is a mere illusion.
+Tools are sexy.
+It’s tricky because we don’t know where our bodies end anymore, and we give tools the naïve power of returning power to ourselves, which is a mere illusion.

 The Illusions of the Self.